XinhaoT/ARAP-Deformation-of-Gaussian-Radiance-Fields/README.md

 1. Click the `Load Mesh for Graph` button, and load the *graph.obj*
 2. Enable the `Build Graph on Mesh` box
 3. Click the `Rebuild Deform Graph` button
-2. Click the `Load Deform Script0` button
+4. Click the `Load Deform Script0` button
-3. Click the `Run Deform Script` button, press `H` to hide the highlights for control regions
+5. Click the `Run Deform Script` button, press `H` to hide the highlights for control regions
-4. Press `F6` to optimize the Gaussians to align them with the radiance field
+6. Press `F6` to optimize the Gaussians to align them with the radiance field

 #### Case III: Load the Stored Deformation Process with Given Graph
+Reproduce the deformation process from the *ship* and *hotdog* example in the paper:
+1. Set k value of KNN to 8.
-1. Click the `Load Mesh for Graph` button, and load the *graph.obj*
+2. Click the `Load Mesh for Graph` button, and load the *graph.obj*
-2. Enable the `Build Graph on Mesh` box
+3. Enable the `Build Graph on Mesh` box
-3. Click the `Rebuild Deform Graph` button
+4. Click the `Rebuild Deform Graph` button
-2. Click the `Load Deformation w/o Rebuild` button to load the *deform.txt*
+5. Click the `Load Deformation w/o Rebuild` button to load the *deform.txt*
-3. Click the `Run Deformation` button to perform geometrical deformation in Stage I, press `H` to hide the highlights for control regions
+6. Click the `Run the input Deformation` button to perform geometrical deformation in Stage I, press `H` to hide the highlights for control regions
-4. Press `F6` to optimize the Gaussians to align them with the radiance field
+7. Press `F6` to optimize the Gaussians to align them with the radiance field

 #### Case IV: Combo Deformation
 Users can achieve the complex composite deformations in the supplementary materials of the paper by combining the above deformation methods with customized drag-based deformation.

+### Dataset Download

+All synthetic datasets and their corresponding deformation files presented in the paper can be downloaded from this [repository](https://drive.google.com/file/d/1Ve77YDWf80SLmBxJ8uZpBeTqH3xO7huk/view?usp=drive_link).
+Ground truth images from the test views are also included.

+All experiments can be run on a single 8GB GPU, except for the "ship" dataset in high quality mode.
+The interactive performance reported in the paper was measured on a single RTX 4090 GPU (24GB).

 ## NOTE
 The k value in KNN is not stored in the deformation record file or the given deformation scripts.
 Note that different k values will result in different deformation outcomes.
 To reproduce the exact deformation process, ensure consistency in the k value.